vizicist/palette/doc/building.md

 - Install Inno Setup from https://jrsoftware.org/isinfo.php

-- Install Visual Studio 2013 Community Edition from https://visualstudio.microsoft.com/downloads

-  - This will require downloading and mounting a .iso DVD image.
-  - This version is required to get the v120 compiler tools for building older things, even though Visual Studio 2017 will be used to actually build things.

 - Install Visual Studio 2017 Community Edition from https://visualstudio.microsoft.com/downloads

 	- in the Workload tab, select "Desktop Development with C++"
 	- In the Individual components tab, select "Msbuild"

 - Install mingw64 to get the gcc compiler.
 The online installers don't always work.
 You'll want the 8.1.0 version, x86_64 architecture, posix threads, and sjlj exceptions.
-Email me if you have any trouble getting it.
+The last time I installed it from https://github.com/niXman/mingw-builds-binaries

 - Open a new "cmd" window (so that changes to environment variables from the installed packages are reflected) and clone the repos by entering these lines